Human Resources (HRCM1-GC)

 Typically offered Fall and Spring

-In today?s economy, it is essential that HR professionals do a careful job of recruiting, selecting, developing and retaining talent.
-Beginning with an overview of the strategic needs of an organization, students explore topics that include, but are not limited to: thinking strategically about staffing issues, selection issues, developing internal talent, succession planning, integrating staffing activities with diversity and equal employment opportunity initiatives, employment tests, and successful employment interviewing.
-Lectures, assigned readings, case studies and student projects are used to explore effective staffing and retention initiatives.
-Upon successful completion of the course, students will be able to demonstrate the ability to provide financial models for turnover and recruitment costs; the ability to use behavioral interviewing as a best practice; and the ability to formulate, develop and implement retention strategies with management
+This course provides an overview of the strategic needs of an organization, students explore topics that include, but are not limited to: thinking strategically about staffing issues, selection issues, developing internal talent, succession planning, integrating staffing activities with diversity and equal employment opportunity initiatives, employment tests, and successful employment interviewing.

 Grading: GC SCPS Graded